zachwe/tortoise-tts/README.md

 * `CVVP Weight`: governs how much weight the CVVP model should influence candidates.
 The original documentation mentions this is deprecated as it does not really influence things, but you're still free to play around with it.
 	Currently, setting requires regenerating your voice latents, as I forgot to have it return some extra data that weighing against the CVVP model uses.
 Oops.
 	Setting this to 1 leads to bad behavior.
+* `Top P`: P value used in nucleus sampling; lower values mean the decoder produces more "likely" (aka boring) outputs.
+* `Diffusion Temperature`: the variance of the noise fed into the diffusion model; values at 0 are the "mean" prediction of the diffusion network and will sound bland and smeared.
+* `Length Penalty`: a length penalty applied to the autoregressive decoder; higher settings causes the model to produce more terse outputs.
+* `Repetition Penalty`: a penalty that prevents the autoregressive decoder from repeating itself during decoding.
+Can be used to reduce the incidence of long silences or "uhhhhhhs", etc.
+* `Conditioning-Free K`: determintes balancing the conditioning free signal with the conditioning-present signal.

 ## Example(s)